GriefPrevention/GriefPrevention-Docs/administrators_guide.md

 The `/claimslist <player name>` command will list all of a player's claims along with their sizes and locations, and summarize the claim block math for you.

+## Investigating a specific claim

+Equip the investigation tool (stick by default), and right click the claimed area.

 ## Fighting Wilderness Grief (World Repair)